 Practical starting points

-Measuring your knowledge base’s impact
+Measuring your library’s impact

 Efficiency metrics